melodyling/CreativeTechSpring2021/index.md

 >A person in the system who makes a decision based on the feedback can’t change the behavior of the system that drove the current feedback; the decisions he or she makes will affect only future behavior.

 The latency is always something we ignore when building a system.
 Just like the processing of machines, economic and social situations often take time to respond as well, and human factors always contain more delay but are often times underestimated.
-Therefore, I think this sentence is really worth point out here.
+Therefore, I think this sentence is really worth pointing out here.

 <br/>